jasimameen/jasimameen/README.md

 - 👋 Hi, I’m @jasimameenek
-- 👀 I’m interested in coding
+- Passionated in Flutter app devolopment
-- 🌱 I’m currently learning coding from online studies
 - 💞️ I’m looking to collaborate on .small projects
 - 📫 How to reach me is just follow here or msg me on instagram "@jasim_ameen_"